tweedegolf/storage-abstraction/README.md

 - `StorageGoogleCloud`
 - `StorageAmazonS3`

 Let's call these classes the functional classes because they actually define the functionality of the API methods.
 The wrapper creates an instance of one of these functional classes based on the provided config object and then forwards every API call to this instance.

 This is possible because both the wrapper and the functional classes implement the interface `IStorage`.
-This interface declares all API methods listed above except for the last 2, `switchBucket` and `switchStorage`; these methods are implemented in the `Storage` class.
-The wrapper itself has hardly any functionality apart from the method `switchStorage`; this method is called by the constructor as well.
-The method `switchBucket` calls the method `createBucket` on the functional class instance that has been created by the constructor.
+This interface declares all API methods listed above except for the last one, `switchStorage`; this method is implemented in the `Storage` class.
+The wrapper itself has hardly any functionality apart from `switchStorage`; it is called by the constructor as well.

 The functional classes all extend the class `AbstractStorage`, as you would have guessed this is an abstract class that cannot be instantiated.
-Its purpose is to implement functionality that can be used across all derived classes; it implements a generic private copy function that is used by the API calls `addFileFromUpload` and `addFileFromPath`.
-For the rest it contains stub methods for API calls that need a different implementation per storage type and that therefor need to be overruled or extented by the functional subclasses.
+Its purpose is to implement functionality that can be used across all derived classes; it implements some generic functionality that is used by `addFileFromBuffer` and `addFileFromPath`.
+For the rest it contains stub methods that need to be overruled or extended by the functional subclasses.

-If your application doesn't need the methods `switchBucket` and `switchStorage` you can also instantiate a functional class directly:
+If your application doesn't need `switchStorage` you can also instantiate a functional class directly:

 ```typescript
 // config is for Google Cloud storage